MiguelLoureiro98/timecave/docs/starters.md

 ## Basic Usage

-TimeCaVe is, above all, built to provide easy-to-use validation methods for time series forecasting models.
+TimeCaVe is, above all else, built to provide easy-to-use validation methods for time series forecasting models.
 The syntax is relatively similar to that of the methods provided by Scikit-learn (e.g. K-fold).
 Here is an example of how to use one of the methods provided by this package (Block Cross-Validation):

 ```py
 import numpy as np